casanovamaxime/ABINUR/README.md

 # ABINUR : Adjoint-based Bayesian Inference of Non-parametric corrections with Ucertainty quantification  for RANS modeling #

-The current repository provides source codes and results for Data Assimilation (DA) and Uncertainty Quantification (UQ) of RANS models.
-In particular, we focus on NonParametric uncertainty Quantification (NPuQ) approaches applied to the RANS-SA model.
+The current repository provides source codes and results for adjoint-based Bayesian Inference of Non-parametric corrections with Ucertainty quantification, applied to the RANS-SA closure model.

 The codes reproduce results presented in
     Maxime C. et al,